-To block out glare, you can swing down the visors and slide them along the rod to cover different areas of the front window.
+To block out glare, swing down the sun visors.
 You can also remove them from the center mount and swing them to the side.
+The sun visors can also slide along the rod to cover different areas of the front window.